 Where is the AAV Genome Integration Site

-Adeno-Associated Virus (AAV) vectors are known for their ability to transduce therapeutic transgenes efficiently into various somatic cells within patients' organs.
+Adeno-Associated Virus (AAV) vectors are known for their ability to transduce transgenes efficiently into various somatic cells within patients' organs.
 Although traditionally considered episomal vectors, AAV genomes can integrate into the host cell's genome, with integration frequencies ranging from 0.1% to 3% in various cell types such as hepatocytes, fibroblasts, muscle cells, and neurons.
 Integration hotspots have been identified at genomic sites characterized by palindromic sequences, CpG islands, transcriptional start sites (TSSs), and active genes.

 One significant integration site is the AAVS1 locus, which is located within the PPP1R12C gene on chromosome 19 of the human genome.
 This site is recognized for its capacity to accommodate the insertion of exogenous genes while maintaining stable gene expression without adversely affecting normal cellular function and development.
-Consequently, AAVS1 is often referred to as a "safe harbor" site, making it an ideal target for gene editing and gene therapy applications.
+Consequently, AAVS1 is often referred to as a "safe harbor" site, making it an ideal target for gene editing and other applications.

 How does AAV Integrate